 - MDiv in Cross-Cultural Studies – Columbia International University

 - BS Mechanical Engineering – University of South Carolina

-Presently, he mentors students in the areas of leadership and ministry as an Iron Sharpening Group (ISG) leader and Target Area Ministry (TAM) coach.
-Besides teaching courses in intercultural studies, he serves in IGSL as a member of the Leadership Programs team.
+Presently, he is Chair of Intercultural Studies Discipline at IGSL and mentors students in the areas of leadership and ministry as an Iron Sharpening Group (ISG) leader.
+Besides teaching courses in intercultural studies, he serves in IGSL as a member of the Innovation strategic team.